Scarsdale, New York: Government

-Scarsdale selects its Board of Trustees using a nonpartisan system that dates back to 1911.
-Candidates for office are privately interviewed by a diversely composed committee and then nominated for office.
-New York State law mandates that these nominees must be democratically elected; however, nominated candidates are rarely contested in the general election.
-The coordinating Scarsdale Citizens' Non-Partisan Party states "The Scarsdale Citizens' Non-Partisan Party promotes the election of non-partisan candidates for village mayor, village trustees and village justice.
-Our local non-partisan system encourages cooperative, deliberative and open civic government to attract highly qualified individuals to public service.".
+Scarsdale selects its Board of Trustees using a non-partisan system that dates back to 1911 following a local controversy which involved a bipartisan system.
+Candidates for office are interviewed by a committee and then nominated for office.
+New York State law mandates that these nominees must be democratically elected; yet these nominated candidates are rarely contested in the general election.